fdegalez/lncrna_PutOrtho/README.md

 <ins>Details about the orthology table :</ins>
 The file is the result of the concatenation of three sub-tables.
-The first one provides information about the lncRNAs identified as potential orthologs in the source species and contains:
+The **first sub-table** provides information about the lncRNAs identified as potential orthologs in the source species and contains:
 - the ID(s) of the lncRNAs and the IDs of the PCGs up and down
 - the respective orientation of the lncRNAs and PCGs
 - the relative configuration of the lncRNA with respect to the two PCGs
 - the distance of the lncRNA from the two PCGs

-The second sub-table brings the same information for the orthologous lncRNAs of the target species.
+The **second sub-table** brings the same information for the orthologous lncRNAs of the target species.

-The last sub-table brings the information of orthologous stricto sensu, that means:
+The **last sub-table** brings the information of orthologous stricto sensu, that means:
 - the type of orthology (see figure XX)
 - the type of conservation of the orientation (class and group, cf figure XX)